On the Rise of the American Anti-Vaxxer

 Now, then, we are ready to return to those anti-vaxxers and the adequacy of their answer: "Trump lost, f$&k Democrats."
 This was the answer we received to our question, "why no COVID vaccine?"
 To get that answer, we simply walked right up and asked them, no different from when we questioned our wooden-headed Sugar Maple.
 What if we broadened our gaze here, as we did with the tree.
 Might we derive an answer possessing a hair more logic?
 More importantly (given the nature of the question), could we find an answer from which a solution might be derived?

 Less importantly, might the answer come encapsulated within a run-on sentence of extraordinary magnitude … stream of consciousness spliced with tweeted thread?
-I think we’re in luck.
-I happen to have one of those, the answer I composed upon reading Kyle’s tweet in my Twitter timeline.
-It’s kinda the whole reason I’m writing this essay.
-What you’ve read thus far has been a sixty-one sentence introduction to a grammatical error we were taught us to avoid making by our fourth grade teachers.
-I simply haven’t the heart to extinguish its eccentricity… so I offer it up as is … in all its obfuscating glory.
+I think we're in luck.
+I happen to have one of those, the answer I composed upon reading Kyle's tweet in my Twitter timeline.
+It's kinda the whole reason I'm writing this essay.
+What you've read thus far has been a sixty-one sentence introduction to a grammatical error we were taught as children to avoid making by our fourth grade English teachers.
+I simply haven't the heart to extinguish its eccentricity… so I offer it up as is … in all its obfuscating glory.

 I read the response provided by our anti-vaxxers, reported by Politico, and then amplified by Kyle … and I was all: